 We have been building demand for a studio theatre with our Furnace Festival programme which supports and showcases artists at all stages of their career and all stages of productions.
 The Bramall Rock Void now offers artists and audiences a permanent, flexible and contemporary space within our theatre to experience both the making of and watching new work.

 Throughout the building there will be: a new restaurant and bar; improved facilities including baby changing and family friendly area; upgraded seating within both theatre including an extra 50 seats in the Courtyard and 100 in the Quarry including new accessible positions for wheelchair access; a new city-facing entrances with lifts to all levels within the theatre.

-The Executive Board of Leeds Council will meet on June 27 to consider a slight increase to the overall budget to £15.8m.
+The Executive Board of Leeds Council met on June 27 to consider a slight increase to the overall budget to £15.8m.
 Of that £15.8m, there is just under £1m left to realise the full project.
 The project has secured support from Arts Council England’s, Leeds City Council, alongside major donations from The Liz & Terry Bramall Foundation, plus the Playhouse’s own contribution.

 We are also delighted to confirm Irwin Mitchell, SOYO Leeds and Moda as Principal Capital Partners, providing vital support for this landmark redevelopment.
 The early commitment of the Playhouse’s long-term corporate sponsors is a really important seal of approval for our theatre’s future, both in regards to their financial contribution and in helping the theatre to engage more closely with the wider business community, to demonstrate the importance of the arts for a thriving city and economy.

 But we’re not quite there yet … and we need your help.
 On the 22nd June we launched our final public fundraising campaign.
 To find out how you can support us in reaching our goal please click here.